jlord/old-site/blog/simple-node-module.md

 var exec = require('child_process').exec
 ```

-When you require a module, all of the functions inside of it become accessible through the name you set for it.
+When you require a module, all of the functions inside of it become accessible to you in your code through the name you set for it.
 For instance, I can use the things that come with `fs` when I use the variable `fs` in my script.
-If you come to my house with cake, that cake is in my house so I can get to it, cut it and eat it...

-**fs** is a module for the file system this lets us read or write files (and more!) on a computer
+**fs** is a module for the file system, letting us read or write files (and more!) on a computer

-**path** is a utility for working with file paths
+**path** is a utility for working with file paths (locations)

 **child_process** allows us to run another process, outside of the one we're already in.
-Using the `exec` portion of it allows us to specifically run a shell (command line) process.
+Using the `exec` part of it allows us to specifically run a shell (command line) process

 ### Action!